buy the book ribbon

 Inspecting the Docker Container Logs

-It’s worth double checking at this point that your settings.py still contains the LOGGING settings which will actually send stuff to the console:
+It’s worth double-checking at this point that your settings.py still contains the LOGGING settings that will actually send stuff to the console:

 src/superlists/settings.py